digital-farms/MicroCast/for user/README.md

 **Q: Do I need to create an account?**
 A: Just pick a username - no email or password needed!

+**Q: What does the device count [N] mean?**
+A: Shows how many devices are registered on the network.

 ---